ITx-prash/react-journey/README.md

 - Build a new project or learn a significant concept each day.
 - Document my learnings and challenges.
-- Share my progress on Twitter for accountability.
+- Share my progress on X for accountability.
 - Push code to this repository daily.

 ---